Harmonised standards and guidance

 In September 2021 the Taskforce recommendations were published.
 Some of these recommendations specifically refer to harmonisation.

 In response to the recommendations, the Office for National Statistics (ONS) oversaw the publication of an Implementation Plan in January 2022.
 This gives information about the current and planned initiatives across the UK statistical system.
 It refers to a GSS Harmonisation workplan, which was published in February 2022.
-This workplan includes reviewing, refining, and updating harmonised standards.
+An updated workplan was published in 2024, which includes priority topics, activities and timescales from 2024 onwards.